John Hall (footballer, born 1994)

-John Hall (born 23 October 1994) is an Australian professional footballer who plays as a goalkeeper for Croydon Kings in the National Premier Leagues South Australia.
+John David Sinclair Hall (born 23 October 1994) is an Australian professional footballer who plays as a goalkeeper for Dandenong City in the National Premier Leagues Victoria.

 Early-life

 Hall grew up in Adelaide, South Australia where he attended Prince Alfred College.

 Club career

 Adelaide United

 Hall signed for Adelaide United in 2012.

 In the 2014–15 A-League season, he made his senior debut against the Newcastle Jets replacing Paul Izzo in the 59th minute in a 7–0 victory.

 At the start of the 2015–16 A-League season, Hall replaced Eugene Galekovic due to Socceroos duty and later a knee injury.

 In August 2015, Hall signed a two-year contract extension with Adelaide.

 Western Sydney Wanderers

 On 22 May 2017, Hall signed with the Western Sydney Wanderers as a replacement for the injured Jerrad Tyson.
 In January 2018, Hall departed Western Sydney Wanderers following the conclusion of his contract and Tyson returning to full fitness.